 GUO Rui (Gray), born and raised in mainland China, is a Cantonese-speaking new media artist, currently pursuing her Bachelor’s degree at the School of Creative Media, City University of Hong Kong.
-Her art practice focuses on computational art; her code-writing often revolves around contemporary interpretations of Chinese culture and philosophy.
+Her art practice focuses on computation art, especially in code-writing, which revolves around contemporary interpretations of Chinese culture and philosophy.
 She is also concerned about cross-cultural communication, putting efforts in Chinese translation and transnational art-collaboration.

 This work is my critique of the toxicity of beauty standards that has corrupted human sanity throughout countless centuries.
 I have adopted a classical 3-act-structure to advance my thoughts:

 1. Beauty standards spread like a fast-paced virus and make us question our beauty.